Cockatiel Breeding Guide

 Candle eggs

 Check fertility by candling.
-Fertile eggs show visible veins and embryo.
+Fertile eggs show visible veins and a dark embryo.
+Remove clear (infertile) eggs after day 10 to let parents focus energy on viable eggs.

 Day 18-21